 $150,000 into his yet-to-be-launched app, he kept saying “I’m certain.”

-The truth is, outsourcing is a grueling business with 10% to 20% margins at best, and that doesn’t account for all the dead time your engineers are not working, the constant churn as engineers leave you for better-paying positions, nevermind the sales and marketing costs.
+Outsourcing is a grueling business that relies on tier C talent, with 10% to 25% margins at best, and that doesn’t account for the constant churn as developers leave you for better-paying positions, nevermind the sales and marketing costs.

 Dave became upset when, instead of joining in his excitement, I told him “Dave, you’re a great guy but if I could short startups, you’d be first.”

-I know, I really got to work on my bluntness.
+I really got to work on my tact.

 However, a few months later Dave sent me a Facebook message with the all too common, “John, I should’ve listened to you… hey can you meet up for coffee?”